This article is for admins of professional plans.

 Forgot Master Password troubleshooting

-Can an admin disable admin-assisted recovery when there's a pending request?
+Can an admin turn off admin-assisted recovery when there's a pending request?

 No.

-Can a member of the team disable admin-assisted recovery?
+Can a member of the team turn off admin-assisted recovery?

-Yes, team members can disregard the message to activate admin-assisted recovery or manually disable it on their accounts.
-However, as this is a core security setting for a professional plan, the message to enable the feature will keep showing on the web app until it’s acknowledged.
+Yes, team members can disregard the message to activate admin-assisted recovery or manually turn it off on their accounts.
+However, as this is a core security setting for a professional plan, the message to turn on the feature will keep showing on the web app until it's acknowledged.

 How plan members can turn on admin-assisted recovery

-How do admins know which plan members have disabled admin-assisted recovery?
+How do admins know which plan members have turned off admin-assisted recovery?

 Dashlane will provide this level of reporting in the Admin Console in the future.